DieG02/python-lab/README.md

 ### Structure
 The repository is organized into the following directory structure:

-python-lab/
-├── lab_01
+    .                                  #  Documentation files
+    python-lab/                        #  Root folder, all exercises start from this `path` ├── lab_01
-│   ├── block_01
+    │   ├── block_01                   #  `block_01` Covers core concepts like data handling and function creation
-│   │   ├── exercise_1.py
+    │   │   ├── text-01.py
-│   │   ├── exercise_2.py
+    │   │   ├── test-02.py
     │   │   └── ...
-│   └── block_02
+    │   └── block_02                   #  `block_02` Applies knowledge to solve practical scenarios, real-world challenges
-│       ├── exercise_1.py
+    │       ├── test-01.py             #  Each exercise is contained in a separate Python file
-│       ├── exercise_2.py
+    │       ├── test-02.py
     │       └── ...
-├── lab_02
+    ├── lab_02                         #  Each lab_XY represents a distinct learning module
-│   ├── ...
+    │   ├── ...                        #  Progressing in difficulty from lab_01 to lab_11
     ├── ...

-* **Labs:** Each lab represents a distinct learning module, progressing in difficulty from lab_01 to lab_10.
-* **Blocks:** Within each lab, there are two blocks:
-  * **Block 01:** Focuses on fundamental concepts like data manipulation and function definitions.
-  * **Block 02:** Tackles real-world problems, encouraging learners to apply their knowledge in practical scenarios.
-* **Exercises:** Each exercise is contained in a separate Python file, starting with a clear description of the problem.

 ### Learning Objectives
 By completing these exercises, you will: